kingsimba/NodeJS-TypeScript-in-VS2019/README.md

-# NodejsConsoleApp-vs2019<!-- omit in toc -->
+# Use VS2019 for Large TypeScript Projects<!-- omit in toc -->

 Summary of TypeScript supports in Visual Studio 2019.
-(Updated in 2020-July-07)
+(Updated in 2020-July-15)

 - [Background](#background)
 - [Multi-project Support](#multi-project-support)